sideshowcoder/canned/README.md

     $ npm install canned

+which will install it locally in node\_modules, if you want to have it available from anywhere just install globally

+    $ npm install -g canned

 How do I use it
 ---------------
 There are 2 ways here, either you embed it somewhere programmatically